 You may be authorized for whatever amount of CPT your degree requires.
 However, if you have been authorized for more than 364 days, you will be ineligible for Optional Practical Training (OPT).
 If you have any questions, please contact your Career Services Coordinator for more information.

 To be eligible for Optional Practical Training (OPT), you must obtain employment in your field of study, have F-1 status, and have completed at least one academic year (9 months) of full-time study in the U.S. A total of 12 months of OPT is allowed for F-1 students.

 Before completion of a thesis or project for graduate students

 In the case of certain STEM majors (science, technology, engineering, and math), students may also be eligible to extend their OPT for an additional 24 months.

 Meet with your International Student Advisor to complete the necessary forms and obtain the necessary recommendation.
 Apply to the U.S. Citizenship & Immigration Services for the specific time of employment.

 For students holding J-1 Visas, regulations for off-campus employment differ from those with F-1 status.
-Students on J-1 Visas must have written authorization to work off campus.
+Students on J-1 Visas must have written authorization to work off-campus.

+Some students holding J-1 visas might qualify to work under academic training for up to 18 months, or the duration of their academic program, whichever is shorter.
 Meet with your International Student Advisor to obtain information on authorization for co-op or work authorization/academic training after graduation.